Spectral analysis beyond $\ell^2$ on Sierpinski lattices: The -spectrum of on

 \begin{lemma} Consider the Dirichlet eigenvalue problem on $\Gamma$:

-All the Dirichlet eigenvalues are $\{1,2,4,5,6\}$. \end{lemma} \textit{Proof.} We can easily find one $2$-eigenfunction, three $5$-eigenfunctions and one $6$-eigenfunction, see Section 3.2, 3.3 in \cite{S1} for an illustration of such eigenfunctions.
-In addition, we find one $4$-eigenfunction and one $1$-eigenfunction as shown in Figure 2.
+All the Dirichlet eigenvalues are $\{1,2,4,5,6\}$. \end{lemma} \textit{Proof.} We can easily find one $2$-eigenfunction, three $5$-eigenfunctions and one $6$-eigenfunction, as shown in Figure \ref{fig3}, see Section 3.2, 3.3 in \cite{S1}.
+In addition, we find one $4$-eigenfunction and one $1$-eigenfunction as shown in Figure \ref{fig4}.
 All the above give $7$ linearly independent eigenfunctions. $\square$

 \begin{lemma} Let $\lambda\notin\{1,2,4,5,6\}$.
 There exist constants $\{c_{i,\lambda}\}_{i=0}^6$ such that for any $f\in \l(\Gamma)$ we have

 In addition, $c_{0,\lambda}\neq 0$. \end{lemma}

 \textit{Proof.} Let $f\in l(\Gamma)$.
 By the assumption and using Lemma \ref{Q1lemma1}, we know that $\lambda$ is not a Dirichlet eigenvalue.
 So there is a unique solution to each of the following boundary value problems.